 The contract is now closed with this purchase of the opposite contract.
 Investor receives $1.

-The investor has lost 23 cents instead of the initial investment of 43 cents.
+The investor has lost 25 cents instead of the initial 44-cent cost of holding the Yes contract through an incorrect settlement, before accounting for incentive coupons.

 The investor received incentive coupons until they closed the contract.